schlatterbeck/pgapack/README.md

 during the mid-1990s.
 Dirk Eddelbuettel became its Debian maintainer in 2008, organised a relicensing by Argonne National Laboratories under the MPICH2 license and is currently also the effective upstream maintainer.

+This repository contains the original 1996, 2008, and 2009 releases as distributed by Argonne National Laboratories as the first commits.
+It then has changes from the google code project (now archived by google at https://code.google.com/archive/p/pgapack/source) which later became the git repo of Dirk Eddelbuettel at https://github.com/eddelbuettel/pgapack Note that the changes by Allan Clark in that repository that introduced a new automake/autoconf configuration is currently on the autoconf branch -- it did not work to build against different variants of MPI implementations (or against the serial version without MPI).
+It is intended to eventually merge this and implement configuration options that can easily configure for different MPI implementations.